stencila/stencila/README.md

 Stencila is implemented as an ecosystem of software packages, each exposing the platform to different types of users and use cases.
 So, for example if you're a Python coder, you'll probably be most interested in the `py` package.
 Or, if you just want a quick way to get started with a desktop client, check out the `electron` package.
 This repository doesn't contain any active code itself, it's just here as a central place for shared documentation and issues.

 We're currently undertaking a major rewrite of the platform, moving to a more modular and decoupled architecture.
 It's still a work in progress.
-Confused?[Talk to us](https://gitter.im/stencila/stencila).
+Confused?
+[Talk to us](https://gitter.im/stencila/stencila).
 Really.

 Currently, four packages expose the platform in alternative host languages (packages for other languages, including Julia and Go, are planned)